-Tāmaki Makaurau is currently at the Red setting within the new COVID-19 Protection Framework.
+Tāmaki Makaurau is currently at the Orange setting of the COVID-19 Protection Framework.

-- You are encouraged to continue wearing a face covering when you leave your home and when physical distancing is not possible.
+- You are encouraged to continue wearing a face mask when you leave your home and when physical distancing is not possible.

-- Detailed information about the Red setting under the new COVID-19 Protection Framework is now available at www.COVID19.govt.nz.
+- Detailed information about the Orange setting can be found under the new COVID-19 Protection Framework available at www.COVID19.govt.nz.

 For more information on where and when you are permitted to travel go to: www.COVID19.govt.nz